Cetshwayo: Early life

 His other brother, Umthonga, was still a potential rival.
-Cetshwayo also kept an eye on his father's new wives and children for potential rivals, ordering the death of his favourite wife Nomantshali and her children in 1861.
+Cetshwayo also kept an eye on his father's new wives and children for potential rivals, ordering the death of his favourite wife, Nomantshali, and her children in 1861.
 Though two sons escaped, the youngest was murdered in front of the king.
-After these events Umtonga fled to the Boers' side of the border and Cetshwayo had to make deals with the Boers to get him back.
-In 1865, Umthonga did the same thing, apparently making Cetshwayo believe that Umtonga would organize help from the Boers against him, the same way his father had overthrown his predecessor, Dingane.
+After these events Umthonga fled to the Boers' side of the border and Cetshwayo had to make deals with the Boers to get him back.
+In 1865, Umthonga again fled across the border, apparently making Cetshwayo believe that Umthonga would organize help from the Boers against him, the same way his father had overthrown his predecessor, Dingane.

-Furthermore, he had a rival half-brother, named uHamu kaNzibe who betrayed the Zulu cause on numerous occasions.
+Furthermore, he had a rival half-brother named uHamu kaNzibe, who betrayed the Zulu cause on numerous occasions.

 Reign

 Mpande died in 1872.
-His death was concealed at first, to ensure a smooth transition; Cetshwayo was installed as king on 1 September 1873.
-Sir Theophilus Shepstone, who annexed the Transvaal to the Cape Colony, crowned Cetshwayo in a shoddy, wet affair that was more of a farce than anything else, but turned on the Zulus as he felt he was undermined by Cetshwayo's skillful negotiations for land area compromised by encroaching Boers and the fact that the Boundary Commission established to examine the ownership of the land in question actually ruled in favour of the Zulus.
+His death was first concealed to ensure a smooth transition; Cetshwayo was installed as king on 1 September 1873.
+Sir Theophilus Shepstone, who annexed the Transvaal to the Cape Colony, crowned Cetshwayo.
+Shepstone eventually turned on the Zulus, as he felt he was undermined by Cetshwayo's skillful negotiations for land area and compromised by encroaching Boers, as well as the fact that the Boundary Commission established to examine the ownership of the land in question had dared to rule in favour of the Zulus.
 The report was subsequently buried.

-As was customary, he established a new capital for the nation and called it Ulundi (the high place).
+After his coronation, as was customary, Cetshwayo established a new capital for the nation and called it Ulundi (the high place).
 He expanded his army and readopted many methods of Shaka.
-He also equipped his impis with muskets, though evidence of their use is limited.
-He banished European missionaries from his land.
-He might have incited other native African peoples to rebel against Boers in Transvaal.
+Cetshwayo also equipped his impis with muskets, though evidence of their use is limited.
+He banished European missionaries from his land and may have incited other native African peoples to rebel against Boers in the Transvaal.